If it’s not broke, don’t fix it: Dell’s XPS 13 2-in-1 builds on a winning formula

 Is there a better alternative?

 Plenty of excellent competitors exist including the Acer Swift 7, Asus Transformer Book 3, HP Spectre x360, Lenovo Yoga 910, and Lenovo ThinkPad Yoga X1.
-Many of these systems are quite good, but the HP Spectre x360 is the 2-in-1 to beat.
+Many of these systems are quite good, but the HP Spectre x360 is the 2-in-1 to beat, especially the updated 8th-gen. model.
+The Lenovo 2-in-1 got an 8th-gen. update in 2017 as well with the Yoga 920.
+Unlike both of those devices, the XPS 13 2-in-1 didn’t get an update to the most recent Intel CPU architecture.

 The DT Accessory Pack